snur206/reading-notes/class2notes.md

 # Class 2 reading notes

+Text editor is a software that you install/download that will let you write/text as you build your webpage.
+Examples of some of the software tools used are Microsoft Word, Google Docs, NotePad and Apple Pages.
+This is used to edit text.
+Some features that is looked for is code completion,  syntax highlighting, a nice variety of themes (so it would reduce eye strain and fatigue) and the ability to choose from a healthy selection of extensions available when you need them.
+Code editors is alternatively where you would write codes.
+Some examples are Github Atom, Microsoft's, vs. Code Visual studio, Notepad++ and Vim.
+Integrated Development Environment is a software that everything comes together.
+An IDE is a text editor, a file manager, a compiler, and a debugger all in one software package.
+The comparison between text editors, coding specific editor and IDEs  is that they all involve text.

 Basic Commands:

 Print working directory: ~pwd ells you what your current or present working directory is.
 Where are we currently